Skip to Content

 27 kilometers of magnets

-Below, a side view shows the channels through which the beams will accelerate (openings at center of image, one with a cable dangling from it).
+A side view shows the channels through which the beams will accelerate (openings at center of image, one with a cable dangling from it).
 These two pipes are surrounded by superconducting metal cables (not visible in this image) through which a tremendous electric current flows, creating strong magnetic fields that guide the protons around the LHC and then toward each other for the high-energy collisions.
 Two tubes for the liquid helium that cools the magnets are visible at the bottom of the cross section.

 The CMS is named for its compact magnet, called a solenoid because of its coiled shape, and for one of the particles it specializes in detecting, the muon.
-When protons collide inside the CMS, the magnet at its heart (metal collar, below) deflects the resulting subatomic particles so that their paths intersect with many layers of detectors.
+When protons collide inside the CMS, the magnet at its heart (metal collar) deflects the resulting subatomic particles so that their paths intersect with many layers of detectors.

 The protruding barrel of the piece below also fits inside the magnet’s hollow.
 The rings of gold-colored boxes are muon chambers that will detect the particles.